scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

-In effect, the current version of flmake is located in the ``flmake`` namespace and should remain untouched while the reprodice command is running.
-Simelteaneously, the historic flmake commands are given the namespace ``python``.
+In effect, the current version of flmake is located in the ``flmake`` namespace and should remain untouched while the reproduce command is running.
+Simultaneously, the historic flmake commands are given the namespace ``python``.
 The time value of ``python`` changes with each command reproduced but is fully independent from the current flmake.
 This method of renaming a package namespace on the file